01 of 05

 Gather the Ingredients

-Perhaps you have heard of cauliflower mashed potatoes, and maybe you're interested in giving them a try.
-They are a terrific alternative to ordinary mashed potatoes as cauliflower, which is very low in calories, substitutes some of the potatoes in this dish.
-Using part cauliflower and part potatoes allows the dish to still have the same consistency, flavor, and texture as regular mashed potatoes but with fewer calories.
+Cauliflower mashed potatoes are a terrific alternative to ordinary mashed potatoes.
+Cauliflower replaces some of the potatoes, giving the dish the same consistency, flavor, and texture as regular mashed potatoes but with fewer calories.
 One cup of cooked potatoes contains about 135 calories, while a cup of cooked cauliflower contains only around 25 calories.
-As long as you take care with how much milk or butter you add, you can save some major calories!
+As long as you watch how much milk or butter you add, you can save some major calories.

 02 of 05